Pont de Grenelle: Origin of the name

-The name Grenelle Bridge comes from the name of the Grenelle plain that was accessible through this bridge.
-Grenelle was a town in the Seine department in 1830, before it became a part of Paris's 15th arrondissement in 1860.
+The bridge's original name came from the town and plain of Grenelle on its Left Bank end.
+Grenelle was a town in the Seine department from 1830, and became a part of Paris's 15th arrondissement in 1860.

 On 18 June 2016, the bridge was renamed the "Pont de Grenelle-Cadets-de-Saumur" to honor the students of the Cavalry School who defended the Loire region in the Battle of Saumur that took place in June 1940.